Popdeem/Popdeem-SDK-iOS/README.md

 Any questions can be directed to me at niall@popdeem.com

 Sample projects can be built using this XCode project.
+Feel free to contact me for login details to our Sandbox backend if you wish to play around with these samples.

 *Updated by Fastlane on 27/Jun/2016 at 16:48:36*